-Complex measures have been taken both at national and institutional level to define a solid framework for effective implementation.
-This framework bears on the ratification laws and on the agreements signed or accepted by Romania and it is complemented by legal measures at governmental level as well as by protocols of cooperation between the involved ministries and by internal regulations.
+Complex measures have been taken, both at national and institutional level, to define a solid framework for effective implementation.
+This framework bears on the ratification laws and on

-Permanent structures within different ministries or special committees or commissions with precise responsibilities were created to implement and to facilitate the implementation of the commitments in the field of arms control, disarmament and confidence- and security-building measures.
+Permanent structures within different Ministries or special committees or commissions with precise responsibilities were created in order to implement and to facilitate the implementation of the commitments in the field of arms control, disarmament and confidenceand security-building measures.

-The Government Decision no. 906 / 1999, amended and updated with the provisions of the Government Decisions 1544 and 1545 / 2003, establishes the main guidelines for the implementation of the conventional arms control and confidence- and security-building agreements.
+The Government Decision no. 906 / 1999, amended and updated with the provisions of the Government Decisions no. 1544 and 1545 / 2003, establishes the main guidelines for the implementation of the conventional arms control and confidence- and security-building agreements.

-The main national institutions mostly involved in the implementation of the agreements in the field of arms control, disarmament and confidence- and security-building measures are: the Ministry of Foreign Affairs, the Ministry of Defence, the National Administration of State Reserves and Special Issues within the Ministry of Internal Affairs.
+The main national institutions mostly involved in the implementation of the agreements in the field of arms control, disarmament and confidence- and security-building measures are: the Ministry of Foreign Affairs, the Ministry of Defence and the National Administration of State Reserves and Special Issues (within the Ministry of Internal Affairs).

-The Ministry of Foreign Affairs provides the interface for international cooperation and also monitors and coordinates the implementation of the specific agreements and arrangements.
-The Ministry has a specialized structure for this purpose: the Directorate for OSCE, Asymmetrical Risks and Non-proliferation.
+The Ministry of Foreign Affairs provides the interface for international cooperation, monitors and coordinates the implementation of the specific agreements and arrangements, through its Directorate for OSCE, Asymmetrical Risks and Non-proliferation.